News

 After completing these steps, await confirmation from the GMC and gain access to online services upon successful registration.

-The process, which we have elaborated below, is designed to maintain high standards of competence and professionalism within the UK medical profession.
+The process we have elaborated below is designed to maintain high standards of competence and professionalism within the UK medical profession.

-Remember, before applying for GMC registration, the applicants must also pass MLA (Medical Licensing Assessment).
+Remember, before applying for GMC registration, the applicants must also pass the MLA (Medical Licensing Assessment).

-Academic year 2024-25 onwards, all medical students who will graduate from UK universities will be required to pass the MLA to be eligible to register.
+From academic year 2024-25 onwards, all medical students who graduate from UK universities will be required to pass the MLA to be eligible to register.

-Similarly, for international students, the PLAB test will be in compliance with the requirements set in the MLA.
+Similarly, for international students, the PLAB test will comply with the MLA requirements.

-The motive of MLA is to ensure safe medical practice which manages uncertainty in the healthcare sector and ensures person-centered care.
+MLA's motive is to ensure safe medical practice, which manages uncertainty in the healthcare sector and ensures person-centred care.

-For more details about the syllabus and curriculum of the MLA, the applicants can refer to the MLA content map and also read the official guide which is updated regularly.
+For more details about the MLA syllabus and curriculum, applicants can refer to the MLA content map and read the official guide, which is updated regularly.

 What are the steps for GMC UK Registration?

-All applicants need to provide evidence of English language proficiency (IELTS Academic, IELTS Academic UKVI, or OET), and successful completion of the MLA or the PLAB as applicable.
+The primary medical qualification is verified by the USA's non-profit organization, the National Commission for Foreign Medical Graduates (ECFMG), through its portal, EPIC.
+All applicants must provide evidence of English language proficiency (IELTS Academic, IELTS Academic UKVI, or OET) and successful MLA or PLAB completion, as applicable.

 Want to try what OET is like?
 And then also want to start free practice?
 Visit www.oetpro.com!